The Ed Sullivan Show: Background

 In September 1965, CBS started televising the program in compatible color, as all three major networks began to switch to 100 percent color prime time schedules.
 CBS had once backed its own color system, developed by Peter Goldmark, and resisted using RCA's compatible process until 1954.
 At that time, it built its first New York City color TV studio, Studio 72, in a former RKO movie theater at 2248 Broadway (81st Street).
 One Ed Sullivan Show was broadcast on August 22, 1954, from the new studio, but it was mostly used for one-time-only specials such as Rodgers and Hammerstein's March 31, 1957 Cinderella.
 (The facility was later acquired by TeleTape Productions and became the first studio where the PBS children's program Sesame Street was produced.)
 CBS Studio 72 was demolished in 1986 and replaced by an apartment house.
 CBS Studio 50 was finally modernized for color broadcasts in 1965.
 The 1965–66 season premiere starred the Beatles in an episode airing on September 12, which was the last episode to air in black and white.
 This occurred because the episode was taped at the Beatles' convenience on August 14, the eve of their Shea Stadium performance and a two-week tour of North America, slightly before the program was ready for color transmission.

 In the late 1960s, Sullivan remarked that his program was waning as the decade went on.
 He realized that to keep viewers, the best and brightest in entertainment had to be seen, or else the viewers were going to keep on changing the channel.
 Along with declining viewership, Ed Sullivan attracted a higher median age for the average viewer (which most sponsors found undesirable) as the seasons went on.
-These two factors were the reason the show was cancelled by CBS on March 16, 1971, as part of a mass cancellation of advertiser-averse programming.
-While Sullivan's landmark program ended without a proper finale, Sullivan produced one-off specials for CBS until his death in 1974, including an Ed Sullivan Show 25th anniversary special in 1973.
+Younger viewers were growing to actively dislike the program; in 1970, Sullivan's compilation special Ed Sullivan's Swinging Sixties drew widely negative reviews.
+These factors were the reason the show was cancelled by CBS on March 16, 1971, as part of a mass cancellation of advertiser-averse programming.
+While Sullivan's landmark program ended without a proper finale, Sullivan produced one-off specials for CBS until his death in 1974, including an Ed Sullivan Show 25th-anniversary special in 1973.

 In 1990, television documentary producer Andrew Solt formed SOFA Entertainment, Inc. and purchased the exclusive rights to the complete library of The Ed Sullivan Show from Ed Sullivan's daughter Elizabeth and her husband Bob Precht.
 The collection consists of 1,087 hours of kinescopes and videotapes broadcast by CBS on Sunday nights from 1948 to 1971.